Step 1 To Winning Today: Understand Burnout

 The Burnout-Disengagement Cycle produces no winners.
 Over the longer-term, individuals, organizations, and leaders all lose.
 The losses also extend to everyone and everything that would otherwise be positively impacted by the consumed skills, talents, assets, gifts, experiences, passions, and know-how of those caught up in the cycle.

-No matter the score or the circumstances we find ourselves, winners step up.
-Winners don’t accept or allow burnout to be their fate.
+No matter the score or the circumstances we find ourselves, we postion ourselves to reverse (and prevent) burnout and disengagement.
+We don’t need to accept or allow burnout to our their fate.
 There are steps that we, as individuals, can take to create the conditions for winning at both work and life which I address in my book, but for this writing, I want to address leaders and organizations.

 Winning Starts at the Top